brooklynrail/brooklynrail-platform/content/events/2020/08/art-school-confidential.md

 ---
 title: Art School Confidential
-summary: Dewey Crumpler, Carol Becker, John Priola, and Gordon Knox, will discuss the future of art school as institutions like SFAI face possible closures.
+summary: Dewey Crumpler, Carol Becker, John Priola, and Gordon Knox will discuss the future of art school as institutions like SFAI face possible closures.
 The conversation will be led by Dore Bowen.
 We'll conclude with a poetry reading from Marie Buck.
 people:
   - person: dewey-crumpler
     event_bio: "Dewey Crumpler is an Associate Professor of painting at San